|Lectures:||Tu, Th 12:30 - 2 pm in EPC 209|

 UMass Boston Department of Computer Science.

-Students enrolled in CS 640 must attend three talks on subjects related to Artificial Intelligence and write a summary on each talk.
-The one-page review should give a problem definition, summarize the algorithms and results, and briefly explain how the work relates to material discussed in class.
+Students enrolled in CS 640 must attend at least three talks on subjects related to Artificial Intelligence and write a summary on each talk.
+The one-page review should give a problem definition, summarize the algorithms and results, discuss the work critically, and also briefly explain how the work relates to material discussed in class.
 You must submit at the beginning of class on the dates listed in the syllabus.
 Check your text for typographical and grammatical errors.
 You will lose points if you simply copy the speaker's abstract, or if your review is late, or contains errors.

 Exams: There will be two exams on the material discussed in the class and practiced with homeworks.
 The exams will be quite easy for students who come to class, participate in our discussions, and keep up with homework assignments and programming projects.
-The date of the midterm exam is March 1, 2012 The final exam will focus on material discussed in the second part of the course, but may also test earlier material.
+The date of the midterm exam is March 5, 2015, the date of the final exam is May 6, 2015.
+The final exam will focus on material discussed in the second part of the course, but may test earlier material.
 You are allowed to use one double-sided page of notes in each exam.

 Grading Policy: Your final grade will be determined as follows: